anktplwl91/visualizing_convnets/README.md

 Although I have tried to explain my code with comments, but for any issues you can just create a Issue and I'll try to resolve it.

+Todo : Adding the outputs from tensorboard and explaining them in a separate blog-post